Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/DEVLOG-Otto.md

 Adding error messages to decode.java

 ### 2025-5-29
-Working on decode and readfile, changing readfile to return 2d array
+Working on decode and readfile changing readfile to return 2d array

 ### 2025-6-01
+Working on decode
-Working on decode, changed most to work
+changed most to work

 ### 2025-6-02
+Added exception for decode
+fixing makefile
-Added exception for decode, fixing makefile, testing on files
+testing on files

+### 2025-6-03
+Working on debugging decode
+Testing on decode
+Presentation notes
+Record